 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27, 2020, and included, among other provisions, budgetary relief to higher educational institutions.
 The CARES Act Higher Education Emergency Relief Funds (HEERF) provided funding from ED to higher educational institutions to support financial aid grants to students and lost revenue attributable to COVID-19.
 HEERF is not required to be repaid, provided that the University attests to and complies with certain terms and conditions.
-On January 17, 2021 under the Consolidated Appropriations Act - HEERF II and, on May 15, 2021 under the American Rescue Plan Act - HEERF III, the University was awarded \$4.8 million in total, including the prior year's HEERF.
-The University received a total amount of \$1.8 million for the student assistance portion and \$1.4 million for the institutional portion in 2021.
-These funds are included on the combined statement of activities for the year ended June 30, 2021, as sponsored support revenue.
-The University also recognized \$1.8 million as a general expense for the distribution of the student assistance funds received.
+The University recognized revenues of \$1.7 million and \$1.8 million for the student assistance portion and \$3.4 million and \$1.4 million for the institutional portion for the years ended June 30, 2022 and 2021, respectively.
+These funds are included on the combined statement of activities for the years ended June 30, 2022 and 2021, respectively, as sponsored support revenue.
+The University also recognized \$1.7 million and \$1.8 million as a general expense for the distribution of the student assistance funds received in the fiscal years ended June 30, 2022 and 2021, respectively.